C3nE3s/calinennis.dev/src/pages/musings/the-secrets-of-seniority.md

 title: The Secrets of Seniority
 subtitle: the lesser talked about requirements needed to grow and become a more senior engineer
+description: The lesser known qualities needed to become a more senior developer and engineer

 ---